AI Rank Tracking Myths: What critics get wrong about measuring visibility in LLMs

 At LLM Pulse, prompt tracking is one piece of a much larger system.
 What we actually help teams do with that data:

-- Content intelligence and creation.
-Identify what content drives mentions and citations, then create content that fills the gaps.
+• Content creation with GEO Writer.
+Identify what content drives mentions and citations, then create content that fills the gaps with GEO Writer.
 Not guessing, but informed by what models actually surface and cite.

 This is the part critics conveniently ignore.
 They evaluate tracking tools as if all they do is show you a number.
 The question isn’t “is this number perfectly accurate?”
 The question is “does this data, at scale, help me make better decisions about my brand’s presence in AI?”
-And the answer, for hundreds of companies we work with, is yes.
+The useful test is whether the data helps a team make and evaluate better decisions.

 What actually matters when choosing a tracking tool